 Val de Grâce hospital

 The church of Val de Grâce has one of Paris’ most impressive domes.
-The Baroque church was inspired by the Gesù Church in Roe.
+The Gesù Church in Rome inspired the Baroque church.

-Architect Lemercier built the Val de Grâce in between 1645 and 1665.
+Architect Lemercier built the Val de Grâce between 1645 and 1665.

 In addition, the magnificent dome is one of the highest in Paris.